Guide to Social Tools

 Each Thursday, the Make Cycle team will host a #clmooc Twitter chat.
 To join into the chats and make sense of any other Twitter content related to CLMOOC, you’ll need a Twitter account and a beginning understanding of how to participate on Twitter.
 This Getting Started with Twitter and Twitter Chats information should help you get started.

-Google and G+ Community
+Google and Our G+ Community

-Daily chatter about CLMOOC will happen, primarily in the Google+ (or G+) Community, as well as on Twitter via the hashtag #clmooc.
+Daily sharing and chatter about CLMOOC will happen, primarily in the CLMOOC Google+ (or G+) Community, as well as on Twitter via the hashtag #clmooc.
 You’ll see participant-generated content in these spaces, as well as interesting resources related to making and Connected Learning.
 The G+ community will be a forum where you can share your work or seek support in making and learning.
 For help starting a Google account and with joining our G+ Community, check out Getting Started with Google and Our G+ Community.

 Packaged inside Google+ is a collaborative video conferencing tool called Google Hangout.
 Every Tuesday, CLMOOC team leaders will host a Make with Me Hangout on Air in order to engage in live broadcast making!
 Participants may be invited to join as well.
 Additionally, participants might decide to organize hangouts to collaborate more closely with the learners they connect with during CLMOOC.
 For support with Google Hangouts, please visit Getting Started with Google Hangouts.
-For more information about Hangouts on Air, please visit Getting Started with Google Hangouts on Air.
+For more information about Hangouts on Air, please visit Getting Started with Google Hangouts On Air.